 Pillar Blog Post

-Finally, there's the Pillar Blog Post.
+Finally, there's the Pillar Blog Post (often referred to as Epic Content).
 A Pillar post is one that you might write just one or two a year.
 A pillar post is designed specifically to demonstrate your expertise in a particular subject matter so far beyond what you might do in a Standard Blog Post, that a great pillar post will present you as a thought leader in your industry.

 Good pillar posts contain verifiable statistics and references, and typically take months to write.
 Due to the length, it's not uncommon for pillar posts to evolve into eBooks that can then be broken up into multiple blog posts.
 Content reuse is a topic we talk about a lot with clients.
 A great pillar post can spawn SlideShare presentations, YouTube videos and more for months to follow.